We want all the VPNs we review to reach for the sky, but they often fall short.

 Platforms & Devices

-On the free plan it’s only possible to use the VPN on one device at once, so if you’re looking to protect multiple devices simultaneously you’re out of luck.
-Your best bet would be to choose a VPN that can be installed at router level as this saves you from installing individual apps – we recommend ExpressVPN.
+On the free plan it’s only possible to use the VPN on one device at a time, so if you’re looking to protect multiple devices simultaneously you’re out of luck.

 Encryption & Security